AhmedElaidy/The-E-Commerce-App/README.md

 <hr>
 - The E-commerce App project is a react project that has a lot of functions and I fixed a lot of problems that I faced while developing it. <br>
 - One of the problems that I faced was in payment stage that when the payment is done the cart still has the items so i made a function the empty the cart after payment. <br>
-- another problem i faced in the last payment step was that it takes a lot of time and nothing happens so i put a loader there. <br>
+- Another problem i faced in the last payment step was that it takes a lot of time and nothing happens so i put a loader there. <br>
 <hr>